matyasfodor/matyasfodor.github.io/src/_blog/efficient-zip.md

 { value: undefined, done: true }
 ```

-In JavaScript, as opposed to Python, there's no global function to get an iterator of an object.
-It can be obtained by the `myList[Symbol.iterator]()` Why the weird syntax?
-That would deserve another post, let's just accept it for now.
+In JavaScript, in contrast to Python, there's no global function to get an iterator of an object.
+It can be obtained with the `myList[Symbol.iterator]()`.
 The current value can be accessed and the iterator incremented with the `iterator.next()` method, which returns an object with two properties: `value` holds the current value and a `done` indicates the status of the iteration.
 When the iteration finishes, `value` is `undefined` and `done` is `true`.
-This interface can be somewhat more invconvenient to work with but this is a trade-off of not signaling the iteration state using an exception.
+This interface can be somewhat more invconvenient to work with but this is a trade-off of not signaling the iteration state with an exception.

-With the iterator interface in our toolchain we can design a faithful implementation of the Python `zip` and `itertools.zip_longest` functions in JavaScript supporting iterables.
+With the iterator interface under our belt, we can design a faithful implementation of the Python `zip` and `itertools.zip_longest` functions in JavaScript.
 Let's focus on supporting two elements first and stop as soon as one of the iterators is exhausted:

 ```javascript
 function zip(iterableA, iterableB) {